Joan Vaux (lady-in-waiting): Lady Governess

-By the year 1499, she served as the Lady Governess to Princesses Margaret and Mary.
+By the year 1499, she served as the Lady Governess to Princess Mary.
 It was Joan upon whom Princess Mary chiefly relied on as a child.
 She met the Dutch philosopher and humanist Erasmus when he paid a visit to the royal children.
 Erasmus referred to Joan in 1519 in a letter to her son, Henry, as "the noble lady your mother", wishing her happiness and prosperity.